seddonym/seddonym.github.io/_posts/2019-04-15-inversion-of-control.md

 I think of inversion of control as an example of choosing the complex over the complicated.
 If we don't use it when it's needed, our efforts to create a simple system will tangle into complications.
 Inverting dependencies allows us, at the cost of a small amount of complexity, to make our systems less complicated.

+# Further information

+- Part two of this series: [Three Techniques for Inverting Control, in Python]({% link _posts/2019-07-01-ioc-techniques.md %}).